h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 #### Task
 1. Design an online SVM algorithm that can handle streaming data
 2. How would you handle concept drift in online SVM learning?
-3. Implement incremental support vector addition and removal
+3. Design incremental support vector addition and removal
 4. Design memory management for online SVMs with limited storage
 5. Compare batch vs online SVM performance on time-varying datasets